 What is the time commitment for a new Camp Volunteer Counselor?

-What is a Camp Volunteer Counselor interview like?
+What does a Camp Volunteer Counselor interview like?

 Each year we look for volunteers to join the Camp Ronald McDonald for Good Times team to serve our campers and carry out our mission.
 Our group interview is designed to help us get to know each other.
 Our interview takes approximately three hours for a group of six to ten applicants.
 The interviewers are a group of experienced volunteers and paid professional staff of Camp Ronald McDonald for Good Times®.